 Three Steps To A Social Media Policy That Works For Everyone

 1. Open Door Policy

-To begin with you should have an open-door policy that invites employees to make suggestions, ask questions, and have input in your business.
-Doing this can help you avoid many of the complaints that might end up on line.
+To begin with, you should have an open-door policy that invites employees to make suggestions, ask questions, and have input in your business.
+Doing this can help you avoid many of the complaints that might end up online.

 2. Educate Employees About The Consequences of Negative Comments

 Secondly, you should create a policy with the intention of not only informing your employees of what is and isn’t acceptable.
 But also include language that alerts them to the fact that the posting of negative items, with regards to themselves or your company, could cause them to be harmed as well.
 Not by way of a threat of repercussions by the company, but as a result of a negative image which could lead to lowered sales for the company.
-Which could then directly affect their continued employment.
+Which might directly affect their continued employment.

 3. Alert Them To Negative Consequences Beyond Their Employment With Your Company

 And lastly, you could make your employees aware that more than 52% of employers now check a potential employee’s social media before making a hiring decision.
 And that negative items could threaten any future employment opportunities.

 Here’s An Excerpt From A Good Example Of A Social Media Policy